Suggestion pandemic spells end of office is ‘jumping the gun’

 Programme

-Mr Peach also said that while it was not within his remit to comment on the State’s performance in dealing with the pandemic and the roll-out of the vaccine, that he hoped it “speeds up”.
+Mr Peach also said that while it was not within his remit to comment on the State’s performance in dealing with the pandemic and the rollout of the vaccine, he hoped it “speeds up”.

 “If I were to look at those countries that are further ahead with their vaccination programme – there are only a relatively low number of those – I think with those it is too early to say what exactly the impact will be or has been.